Mara Ngenche Safari Camp is located on two of the most important rivers in the Mara...

 Water supply: Transported in

-Water supply notes: Mara Ngenche Safari Camp use water for washing from a very clean spring located nearby.
-This spring is looked after by the park authorities who purify it for the various camps to use.
-Bottled drinking water is then provided.
+Water supply notes: Mara Ngenche Safari Camp uses water for washing from a very clean spring located nearby, which is looked after and purified by the park authorities for the various camps to use.
+Bottled drinking water is provided.

 Health & safety